Arturo Benedetti Michelangeli (1920-1995)

 Regrettably, the Sonata Op.
 111, for which I had personally placed great hopes, had already been promised to Maurizio Pollini.
 Another project included Franz Schubert's Sonata in G major and the two posthumous Sonatas in A minor and B-flat major.'
 [Cord Garben]

-Arturo Benedetti Michelangeli returns to the stage: he will give a recital on 12 August [1976] in Menton as part of the twenty-seventh International Chamber Music Festival, which opened on July 25th by another celebrated pianist, the American Byron Janis, and will conclude on the 28th of next month.
+Arturo Benedetti Michelangeli was to return to the stage: 'He will give a recital on 12 August [1976] in Menton as part of the twenty-seventh International Chamber Music Festival, which opened on July 25th by another celebrated pianist, the American Byron Janis, and will conclude on the 28th of next month.
 During the official festival, thirteen concerts will be held in the churchyard of the Church of San Michele, just under two kilometres from the border with Ventimiglia.

 On Christmas Eve, 1976, the South African newspaper had an article on AMB which included this curious statement: